 - Volume agnostic infrastructure.
 While Granada can scale beyond 500 FTEs for clients, we are also an ideal fit for Fortune 500 and middle market companies interested in 25-50 FTE deployments;

 - Hispanic Customer Experience leadership.
 Granada’s management team started the Press 2 for Spanish market 15 years ago and can deploy in-culture strategies to improve acquisition and retention rates.

 All of our solutions are co-designed with our clients based on their particular needs.
 Our clients’ satisfaction is largely based on this “blank canvas” approach, which ensures at the front end that our solutions are built around our clients’ wants.

 Granada’s founder Kit Cooper was one of the pioneers in the customer support industry.
 In 1999, he co-founded Hispanic Teleservices Corporation (HTC), the first customer service outsourcer to focus on the U.S. Hispanic market through near shore operations based in Latin America.
 The company employed over 1,500 employees at the time of its sale to Carlyle Group in 2005 and had grown to over 3,000 employees at the time of its sale to Teleperformance in 2007.

-In 2009, Cooper started thinking about ways to provide a new level of bilingual customer service to clients.
+In 2009, Cooper started thinking about ways to serve clients better.
 He knew that clients were interested in boutique providers and certainly one with Hispanic market expertise.
 However, he also knew it would be difficult to provide exceptional service to clients without a labor edge.

 Thank you for learning more about Granada Corp.
-Call us to discuss how we might help you improve your bilingual contact center capabilities.
+Give us a call to discuss how we might help you on some of your initiatives.